Vayuv1/CS-540-Project/README.md

 The R² error obtained is around 0.62 which means the model might be a little weak.

 ## Future work
-Develope a different Machine Learning Model such as SVM, Ridge Regression or Deep Learning models.
+Develope a different Machine Learning Model such as SVM, Ridge Regression or any Deep Learning model.
 Compare the accuracy of each model